-Gluten free flours such as coconut flour and ground almonds can be used make wonderful cakes and tartes.
+Gluten free flours such as coconut flour and ground almonds can be used make wonderful cakes and tarts.

 7 - Croutons

-How about using your favourite nuts and seeds instead?
+How about using your favourite nuts or seeds instead?

 8 - Dairy milk

-Non dairy milks such as almond, tiger nut, hazelnut, coconut etc. are easily available now in most supermarkets but you need to watch out for added ingredients in some brands.
+Non dairy milks are easily available now in most supermarkets, but you need to watch out for added ingredients in some brands.

-I love the taste of my own freshly made nut milk, especially almond milk, but I do sometimes buy pre-made alternatives from the supermarket when I’m pushed for time but they HAVE TO avoid using thickeners, flavourings, additives and preservatives in their produce.
+I love the taste of freshly made dairy free milks like oat milk, almond and hazelnut.
+I do sometimes buy pre-made alternatives from the supermarket when I’m pushed for time but they have to avoid using thickeners, flavourings, additives and preservatives in their produce.

 9 - Eggs